MeirManevich/IT2650/README.md

 # Coursework from my Intro to Java class

-The Intro, Kennel, and TeleComm are all introductory projects.
+Test1, Kennel, and TeleComm are all introductory projects.

 Navigation is the first 'big' project (as a midterm-ish) sort of thing